Continuing to serve: Retired Soldiers maintain support for Afghan counterparts

 |0

-This work, Continuing to serve: Retired Soldiers maintain support for Afghan counterparts [Image 2 of 2], by Tammie Moore, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Continuing to serve: Retired Soldiers maintain support for Afghan counterparts, by Tammie Moore, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT